Lessons for the Holiday Season

-Although improvements to your material handling processes are usually done during the slow season, you can actually learn a lot from the busy holiday months.
+Although improvements to your material handling processes are usually done during the slow season, you can learn a lot from the busy holiday months.
 If you can stay focused during these chaotic months, you will discover a lot of advice hidden within the disorder.
 Here are just a few things that the holiday season can help determine about the efficiency of your material handling facility.

-Pick accuracy is also very important, and testing this during a slow season might not yield accurate results.
+Pick accuracy is also very important and testing this during a slow season might not yield accurate results.
 This is because employees that are not pressed for time and working at full capacity are less likely to make mistakes than employees that are.
-Determining pick accuracy during the busy season will essentially give you a worst case scenario to compare to the next busy season.
+Determining pick accuracy during the busy season will essentially give you a worst-case scenario to compare to the next busy season.

 What are the weak or slow points of your material handling process?
 The slowest part of a process will represent the overall efficiency of the entire process, so it important to pay close attention to these inefficient portions.
 Think of it as sand going through a series of different sized funnels.
-The sand fastest speed will be the rate at which it passes through the smallest funnel.
+The slowest speed will be the rate at which it passes through the smallest funnel.
 Increasing the size of this funnel alone will increase the overall speed of the sand.